angular/flex-layout/README.md

 ----

-### User stories
+## Use Cases

-These user-stories will be detailed in a separate design doc (pending).
-The current implementation, however, provides features/solutions for all user stories.
+Below are the use cases address by this Layout library.
+These will be detailed in a separate design doc (pending).
+The current implementation, however, provides features/solutions for all listed user cases.

 ##### Non-responsive Use Cases: